tad-swift/ExifExtractor/README.md

 exifData?.isoValue
 ```

-The extractData function returns three values, the tiff, exif and a dictionary containing all the info of the image.
+The extractInfo function returns three values, the tiff, exif and a dictionary containing all the info of the image.
 You can use the dictionary if there is some custom info in the image that is not a part of the standard TIFF/EXIF info.